-The short-term studies of Butenhoff et al. (2012), van Otterdijk (2007a), and Foreman et al. (2009) also were considered for potential use in informing the selection of the UF_S.
+The short-term studies of Butenhoff et al. (2012a), van Otterdijk (2007a), and Foreman et al. (2009) were considered for potential use in informing the selection of the UFS.
 More specifically, for several outcomes from which PODs were derived, comparisons between short-term exposure and subchronic exposure appeared possible (i.e., because of the inherent similarities in study design and experimental conduct).
 When comparing short-term to subchronic PFBA exposure for liver weight and thyroid hormone measures, there was no apparent increased sensitivity with longer exposure duration in terms of the magnitude of the observed effects at the same tested doses or the lowest doses at which effects were observed.
-In addition, given the toxicokinetics of PFBA, steady-state levels in potential target tissues might not substantially increase with increasing exposure duration (Butenhoff et al., 2012; van Otterdijk, 2007a, b).
-In these studies, the latter conclusion seemed dose dependent, as PFBA levels actually decreased with longer exposures when comparisons are made at 6 mg/kg-day (\sim 25 to 14 μ g/mL in serum and \sim 7.5 to 3.1 μg/g in liver comparing 28 to 90 days of exposure), whereas levels were either increased slightly or were similar when comparisons are made at 30 mg/kg-day (~38 to 52 μg/mL in serum and ~ 17.4 to 16.1 μg/mL in liver comparing 28 to 90 days of exposure).
+In addition, given the pharmacokinetics of PFBA, steady-state levels in potential target tissues might not substantially increase with increasing exposure duration (Butenhoff et al., 2012a; van Otterdijk, 2007a, b).
+In these studies, the latter conclusion seemed dose dependent, as PFBA levels actually decreased with longer exposures when comparisons are made at 6 mg/kg-day (~25 to 14 μ g/mL in serum and ~7.5 to 3.1 μ g/g in liver comparing 28 to 90 days of exposure), whereas levels were either increased slightly or were similar when comparisons are made at 30 mg/kg-day (\sim 38 to 52 μg/mL in serum and \sim 17.4 to 16.1 μg/mL in liver comparing 28 to 90 days of exposure).
 This indicates perhaps that steady-state conditions have been reached in the livers of exposed rats after only 28 days of exposure.
-Initially, this indicates that increased durations of exposure might not elicit increased effects in the target tissue, as the LOAEL for liver weights is 30 mg/kg-day for male rats exposed to either 28 or 90 days.
-When also considering results from Foreman et al. (2009), and basing comparisons on human equivalent external concentrations (see Table 5-6 below for modeling results and application of dosimetric adjustments), liver weight appears affected at equivalent doses across mice and rats and durations of exposure in the available studies.
+Preliminarily, this indicates that increased durations of exposure might not elicit increased effects in the target tissue, as the LOAEL for liver weights is 30 mg/kg-day for male rats exposed to either 28 or 90 days.
+When also considering results from the 28-day exposure study by Foreman et al. (2009) and the gestational exposure study by Das et al. (2008) basing comparisons on human equivalent external concentrations (see Table 5-6 below for modeling results and application of dosimetric adjustments), liver weight appears affected at similar doses across mice and rats across these three different exposure durations (i.e., gestational, short-term, and subchronic).
+However, it should be noted that these data indicating no increase of effect when comparing subchronic exposures to short-term exposures (an increase in duration of approximately 3-fold) is not considered sufficient evidence to convincingly argue that effects would not worsen following chronic exposures (an increase of approximately 8-fold increase in duration, compared to subchronic).
+While it is true that pharmacokinetic data suggests liver concentrations may reach steady-state conditions rapidly (i.e., following 28 days of exposure), it is reasonable to assume that prolonged exposure to those levels of tissue-specific concentrations over the course of multiple years could result in an increased magnitude of effect or effects evident at lower doses.
+Contributing to this assumption is the consideration of the impact of PFBA exposure duration on related liver effects.